Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: Can I write to RocksDB using multiple processes?**

-A: No. However, it can be opened in read-only mode from multiple processes.
+A: No. However, it can be opened using Secondary DB.
+If no write goes to the database, it can be opened in read-only mode from multiple processes.

 **Q: Does RocksDB support multi-process read access?**

-A: RocksDB support multi-process read only process without writing the database.
+A: Yes, you can read it using secondary database.
+RocksDB can also support multi-process read only process without writing the database.
 This can be done by opening the database with DB::OpenForReadOnly() call.

 **Q: Is it safe to close RocksDB while another thread is issuing read, write or manual compaction requests?**

 A: No. The users of RocksDB need to make sure all functions have finished before they close RocksDB.
+You can speed up the waiting by calling CancelAllBackgroundWork().

 **Q: What's the maximum key and value sizes supported?**